Lumbini Travel Guide

 Driving from Pokhara directly to Lumbini is another popular and budget choice.
 The distance covered by the drive is around 200km which takes about 6-7hours of the drive.

 Accommodation in Lumbini

-Lumbini, as one of the tourism destinations in Nepal, finding accommodation is easy here.
+Lumbini, is one of the tourist destinations in Nepal, finding accommodation is easy here.
 The accommodation conditions in Lumbini are relatively simple and basic with fewer choices than that of Kathmandu.
 However, you can still find hotels, resorts, and villas.
 Most hotels are centered in or around the Sacred Garden.
 You don’t have to travel long for the hotels, they are just around the corner of the main sites.
 Hot water and electricity are usually in shortage in budget hotels.
 Also, if you like, you can stay in the Chinese Temple and eat vegetarian meals for up to 2 days, or stay in a better hotel in Bhairahawa.

 There are several options for accommodation in Lumbini.